 The Romantic Movement brought a new social trend against the conventional rules, well-ordered symmetry and emotional restraint that characterized the classicism and its main dance form – minuet.
 In music, I wrote how scherzo began to play against these characteristics, starting as a modified joking of minuet.
 But, a new dance – waltz, as a separate form, showed more revolt to the old minuet, demonstrating directly that:

 “As a rapidly growing middle class struggled to find its identity, art, music, literature, and dance became ways to express rebellion against authority and establish cultural independence.”
 (Knowles, 2009: 26)

 Like many subjects I did my research on, there is some controversy over the origin of waltz.
 Some authors, among them many French writers, claim that la volta (Fig. 1), a renaissance dance, popular around the middle of 16th century to the middle of 17th, was its ancestor.

 Fig. 1.
 La volta danced by unknown couple from the French Valois school, despite its mocking title, Queen Elizabeth I Dancing with Robert Dudley, Earl of Leicester Continue reading “Percussion Quintet Research, Part 2: The Origin of Waltz, La Volta and German Turning Dances”

 The instruments I’ve chosen for my first example were all used in my previous short solo or duet percussion pieces: snare drum, bass drum, triangle and tambourine, except for the cymbals, if we don’t count the miniature version – finger cymbals, which I did experiment with.
 I researched about them, which you will see on the blog.

-Fig. Anatolian statue believed to be of Cybele around 6.000 BC Continue reading “Percussion Quintet Research, Part 1: Cymbals”
+Fig. Anatolian statue believed to be of Cybele, c.
+6.000 BC Continue reading “Percussion Quintet Research, Part 1: Cymbals”